We are committed to improving the quality and equitable access to education for boys and girls by 2020. We are working towards this by:

 How is World Vision addressing the issues?

-We equip teachers with necessary skills to teach reading for lower classes by using Unlock Literacy Model.
+We equip teachers with the necessary skills to teach reading for lower classes by using Unlock Literacy Model.
 We are also engaging communities, parents and caregivers in promoting learning outcomes such as preparation of reading camps, attending parents’ awareness sessions and creating literacy environment for their children at home.